ThuraTunScibotics/CNN-cat-dog-classification/README.md

 ## Predicted result
 When we predict on our custom images, the result is as follow.

-**Without dropout and Dense layers units 128 neurons It has four wrong prediction.
+**Without dropout and Dense layers units 128 neurons, It has four wrong prediction.
 <img src="images/cat-dog-predict-result.png">

-**With dropout and Dense layers units 256 neurons
-It just has two wrong prediction.
+**With dropout and Dense layers units 256 neurons, It just has two wrong prediction.
 <img src="images/cat-dog-predict-update.png">

 ## TO DO